REMAX Real Estate: A Look at the REMAX Real Estate Franchise

 Visualize a group of independent accountants or attorneys who share space in an office complex for financial reasons, client access, and marketing purposes.
 Other than their common office structure, they are competitors and not part of a social or sharing office culture.

-The RE/MAX office definitely has that together-but-separate feel of a group of business people going their own ways, but there's a certain identification with the franchise and an overall cooperative attitude as well.
-For example, you'll find great individuality of furnishings and styles, particularly in the case of private offices.
+A RE/MAX office definitely has that together-but-separate feel of a group of businesspeople going their own ways, but there's a certain identification with the franchise and an overall cooperative attitude as well.